After devastating 2022 hurricane season, AAA not renewing some insurance policies in Florida

 The decision by AAA comes a week after Farmers Insurance said it was discontinuing new coverage of auto, home and umbrella policies in Florida, joining a long list of insurance woes to hit the Sunshine State recently.

-Seven insurers have been declared insolvent in Florida since early 2022.
-Average annual property insurance premiums jumped 42% this year to $6,000 in Florida, compared to a national average of $1,700.
-About 15% of homeowners in the state didn’t have property insurance, compared with the national average of 7%, according to the Insurance Information Institute, a research organization funded by the insurance industry.
+At least six insurers went insolvent in Florida last year.
+At the end of 2022, average annual property insurance premiums had risen to more than $4,200 in Florida, which is triple the national average.
+About 12% of homeowners in the state didn’t have property insurance, compared with the national average of 5%, according to the Insurance Information Institute, a research organization funded by the insurance industry.

 The Legislature and Florida Gov. Ron DeSantis have grappled with the issue each of the last two years, including a special session in December.
 Most of the focus has been on shielding insurance companies from lawsuits and setting aside money for re-insurance to help protect insurers.
 Critics of DeSantis, who is seeking the 2024 GOP presidential nomination, say he has focused too much effort on divisive cultural issues and not enough on making housing and insurance more affordable.